These are the Best Android Tablets to buy in 2022

 It runs Android 10, features 20W fast charging, and does the job.
 Lenovo is trying to fill a gap here as there are relatively very few actual tablets with these specifications, and so far they’ve done a pretty good job.
 While we would’ve liked to see improvements in its software, it’s clearly one of the best Android tablets you can get.

 Samsung doesn’t just make flagship tablets.
 In fact, flagship tablets are actually a rather new venture for them, given that the Galaxy Tab lineup has been going since 2010.
-The Samsung Galaxy Tab A7 10.4 belongs to Samsung’s lineup of lower-end tablets.
+The Samsung Galaxy Tab A8 belongs to Samsung’s lineup of lower-end tablets.
 And honestly?
 It’s not even horrible.
-There’s a 1200×2000 display in tow, a Snapdragon 662 (which is slightly underpowered, yet still used in plenty of budget smartphones well into 2021), up to 64 GB of storage and 3 GB of RAM, and Android 10 based on One UI and fully upgradeable to Android 11.
+There’s a 1920×1200 TFT LCD panel here, a Unisoc T618 chipset (which Samsung says is 10% faster than the previous Snapdragon 662), up to 128 GB of storage, and 4 GB of RAM, and Android 11 based on One UI.
+Hopefully, soon it should also be fully upgradeable to Android 12.

-The Samsung Galaxy Tab A7 10.4 is a good option for everyone that wants a basic Android-powered device with a big display, which is why it’s making our list for the best Android tablets currently available.
+The Samsung Galaxy Tab A8 is a good option for everyone that wants a basic Android-powered device with a big display, which is why it’s making our list of the best Android tablets currently available.

 Best for Media: Amazon Fire HD 10 Plus